 Science, Tech, Math › Science Taxonomy and Organism Classification Share Flipboard Email Print circa 1760: Swedish physician and botanist Carl von Linnaeus (1707-1778), founder of the modern system of binomial nomenclature for plants.
 Original Publication: From a copy by Pasch of an original painting.
 Hulton Archive / Stringer/ Hulton Archive/ Getty Images Science Biology Basics Cell Biology Genetics Organisms Anatomy Physiology Botany Ecology Chemistry Physics Geology Astronomy Weather & Climate by Regina Bailey Regina Bailey is a science writer and educator who has covered biology for ThoughtCo since 1997.
 Her writing is featured in Kaplan AP Biology 2016.
 Updated May 04, 2019 A taxonomy is a hierarchical system for classifying and identifying organisms.
 This organizational system was developed by Swedish scientist Carl Linnaeus in the 18th century.
 In addition to being a valuable tool for biological classification, Linnaeus's system is also useful for scientific naming.
 Binomial Nomenclature Linnaeus's taxonomy system has two main features that contribute to its ease of use in naming and grouping organisms.
 The first is the use of binomial nomenclature.
 This means that an organism's scientific name is comprised of a combination of two terms.
 The first is the name of the organism's genus, and the second is the name of the organism's species.
 Both of these terms are italicized, and the genus name is also capitalized.
 For example, the scientific name for humans is Homo sapiens.
 The genus name is Homo and the species name is sapiens.
 These terms are unique, and no other organism has the same name.
 Classification Categories The second feature of Linnaeus's taxonomy system that simplifies organism classification is the ordering of species into broad categories.
 The broadest of these categories is kingdom.
 Linnaeus divided the world's living organisms into two kingdoms, the animal kingdom and the plant kingdom (he placed minerals in their own third kingdom).
 Linnaeus further divided organisms into classes, orders, genera, and species.
 These categories were later revised to include: kingdom, phylum, class, order, family, genus, and species.
 Due to further scientific advancements and discoveries, the classification system has been updated to include domain in the taxonomic hierarchy.
 Domain is now the broadest category and organisms are grouped primarily according to differences in ribosomal RNA structure.
 The domain system of classification was developed by Carl Woese and places organisms under three domains: Archaea: This domain includes prokaryotic organisms (those that lack a nucleus) that differ from bacteria in membrane composition and RNA.
 They are extremophiles capable of living in some of the most inhospitable conditions on earth, such as hydrothermal vents.Bacteria: This domain includes prokaryotic organisms with unique cell wall compositions and RNA types.
 As part of the human microbiota, bacteria are vital to life.
 However, some bacteria are pathogenic and cause disease.Eukarya: This domain includes eukaryotes, or organisms with a true nucleus.
 Eukaryotic organisms include plants, animals, protists, and fungi.
 Under the domain system, organisms are further grouped into six kingdoms.
 They include Archaebacteria (ancient bacteria), Eubacteria (true bacteria), Protista, Fungi, Plantae, and Animalia.
 Intermediate Categories Taxonomic categories can be further divided into intermediate categories such as subphyla, suborders, superfamilies, and superclasses.
 An example of this taxonomy scheme appears below.
 It includes the eight main categories along with subcategories and supercategories.
 The superkingdom rank is the same as the domain rank.
 Category Subcategory Supercategory Domain Kingdom Subkingdom Superkingdom (Domain) Phylum Subphylum Superphylum Class Subclass Superclass Order Suborder Superorder Family Subfamily Superfamily Genus Subgenus Species Subspecies Superspecies Taxonomic Hierarchy The table below includes a list of organisms and their classification within this taxonomy system using the major categories.
 Notice how closely dogs and wolves are related.
 They are similar in every aspect except species name.
-Taxonomic Classification Brown Bear House Cat Dog Killer Whale Wolf Tarantula Domain Eukarya Eukarya Eukarya Eukarya Eukarya Eukarya Kingdom Animalia Animalia Animalia Animalia Animalia Animalia Phylum Chordata Chordata Chordata Chordata Chordata Arthropoda Class Mammalia Mammalia Mammalia Mammalia Mammalia Arachnida Order Carnivora Carnivora Carnivora Cetacea Carnivora Araneae Family Ursidae Felidae Canidae Delphinidae Canidae Theraphosidae Genus Ursus Felis Canis Orcinus Canis Theraphosa Species Ursus arctos Felis catus Canis familiaris Orcinus orca Canis lupus Theraphosa blondi Continue Reading The 8 Main Levels of Biological Taxonomy Find out How Animals Are Classified What Is Phylogeny?
-Definition and Examples Homologous Structures Explain Animals' Places in Evolution Do You Know How the Linnaean Classification System Works?
-How Trees Get Their Names What is the Three Domain System?
-What is Zoology?
-Who is Carolus Linnaeus?
-Spiders, Scorpions, Ticks and More: Traits of Arachnids How Phylums Are Used to Classify Organisms What Are Archaea?
-The Six Kingdoms of Life Begin the School Day With These Science Warm Ups Learn About the Different Types of Cells: Prokaryotic and Eukaryotic Biology Basics: What Are Eukaryotic and Prokaryotic Cells?
+Taxonomic Classification Brown Bear House Cat Dog Killer Whale Wolf Tarantula Domain Eukarya Eukarya Eukarya Eukarya Eukarya Eukarya Kingdom Animalia Animalia Animalia Animalia Animalia Animalia Phylum Chordata Chordata Chordata Chordata Chordata Arthropoda Class Mammalia Mammalia Mammalia Mammalia Mammalia Arachnida Order Carnivora Carnivora Carnivora Cetacea Carnivora Araneae Family Ursidae Felidae Canidae Delphinidae Canidae Theraphosidae Genus Ursus Felis Canis Orcinus Canis Theraphosa Species Ursus arctos Felis catus Canis familiaris Orcinus orca Canis lupus Theraphosa blondi Continue Reading What Are the 8 Main Levels of Biological Taxonomy?
+Do You Know How Scientific Naming Works?
+Find out How Animals Are Classified What Is Phylogeny?
+Definition and Examples Homologous Structures Explain Animals' Places in Evolution What is the Three Domain System?
+The Six Kingdoms of Life Biology Basics: What Are Eukaryotic and Prokaryotic Cells?
+How Trees Get Their Names Learn About the Different Types of Cells: Prokaryotic and Eukaryotic Begin the School Day With These Science Warm Ups Who is Carolus Linnaeus?
+What Are Archaea?
+How Phylums Are Used to Classify Organisms What is Zoology?
+What Does the Biology Prefix 'Eu-' Mean?